A kid's savings and a youth everyday account

 Child under 14

-You'll need to open the account for your child.
+You'll need to open the accounts for your child.
 Please follow the process outlined under the 'I'm under 14' tab.
 Accounts for children under 14 can be opened online if a parent or guardian is at least 18 and a Westpac customer.
 Otherwise, the account will need to be opened at a branch.

 NOTE: If you choose to open an account for a child under 14 at a branch, the child doesn’t have to attend in person.